 City Wide Open Studios New Haven Ct

-“Two Local Artists” Shake Shack New Haven Ct
+“Two Local Artists” Collaboration with artist Oi Fortin to create a colorful display of paintings for exhibit at the Shake Shack New Haven Ct

 First Street Gallery Street Suite 209